 CES Letter

-Some apologists attempt to discredit the similarities by claiming the location of a couple of the places is slightly off.
+Some apologists attempt to discredit the similarities by claiming the location of a couple of the places is slightly off or did not exist in Joseph Smith’s time.
 Nice try, apologists.
-That’s like saying this car is not a Chevrolet because its parked in the wrong spot.
-The fact that the NAMES EXISTED is enough to raise a credible issue.
+That’s like saying this car is not a Chevrolet because its parked in the wrong spot or missing its hood ornament.
+The fact that the NAMES EXISTED for any of the places is enough to raise a credible issue.

 Remember that it only takes ONE anachronism to demonstrate that a book is fraudulent.
 Take another look at the previous list and draw your own conclusions.